amar-jay/algos/c/readme.md

 ### Use

-- To run the program ( Programı çalıştırmak için):
+- To run the program:

 ```bash
 make run
 ```

-- To build the program ( Programı build için):
+- To build the program:

 ```bash
 make build